ssmirr/appdev-chapters/active-record.md

 ### maximum

-You can calculate the maximum value in a particular column within a collection with `.maximum`:
+You can calculate the largest/latest value in a particular column within a collection with `.maximum`:

 ```ruby
 Contact.where({ :last_name => "Mouse" }).maximum(:date_of_birth)